 There are regular flights to King Island from both Victoria and the Tasmanian mainland and there is a car hire firm on King Island.
 For further information and contact details see www.kingisland.net.au.

-- there are two rough vehicular tracks into the property from Sea Elephant Rd.
+- This keystone block is in excellent condition.
 From the property it is only a few minutes to the beach at the mouth of the Sea Elephant estuary.

 Lots 2 and 3: